jjsanchezms/ADOBuddyTool/README.md

 - To update an existing Release Train: `----- Release Train Name -----rt:12345` (where 12345 is the existing work item ID)
 - End the group with: `------------`

+### Automatic Error Recovery
+**NEW FEATURE**: When a Feature references a non-existent Release Train ID (e.g., `----- GCCH -----rt:4160082` where Release Train #4160082 doesn't exist), the application will:

+1. **Automatically create a new Release Train** instead of failing
+2. **Update the Feature title** with the new Release Train ID (e.g., `----- GCCH -----rt:4170000`)
+3. **Log the recovery operation** for transparency
+4. **Continue processing** without interruption

+This ensures data integrity and prevents broken references while maintaining the intended Release Train structure.

 ### Example
 ```
 Feature 1: ----- Q1 2024 Release -----rt